smathot/time_series_test/readme.md

 For a more detailed description, see the manuscript above.

 This package provides a function (`find()`) that locates and statistically tests effects in time-series data.
 It does so by splitting the data in a number of subsets (by default 4).
 It takes one of the subsets (the *test* set) out of the full dataset, and conducts a linear mixed effects model on each sample of the remaining data (the *training* set).
 The sample with the highest absolute z value in the training set is used as the sample-to-be-tested for the test set.
 This procedure is repeated for all subsets of the data, and for all fixed effects in the model.
-Finally, a single linear mixed effects model is conducted for the samples that were thus identified.
+Finally, a single linear mixed effects model is conducted for each fixed effects on the samples that were thus identified.

-This packages also provides a function (`plot()`) to visualize the results of `find()`.
+This packages also provides a function (`plot()`) to visualize time-series data to visually annotate the results of `find()`.

 ## Usage

 We will use data from [Zhou, Lorist, and Mathôt (2021)](https://doi.org/10.1101/2021.11.23.469689).
-In brief, this is data from a visual-working-memory experiment in which participant memorized one or more colors (the set-size factor) of two different types (the color-type factor) while pupil size was being recorded during a 3s retention interval.
+In brief, this is data from a visual-working-memory experiment in which participant memorized one or more colors (set size: 1, 2, 3 or 4) of two different types (color type: proto, nonproto) while pupil size was being recorded during a 3s retention interval.

 This dataset contains the following columns: